JulianOzelRose/HardWar-MultiHack-External/README.md

 points to the address of the hangar that the moth is currently parked in, if applicable.
 The pilot pointer on offset ```0x1D8``` points to the address of the pilot.
-The target pointer on offset ```0x1F0``` points to the address of the moth's current target -- this can be either a hangar address or a moth address.
+The target pointer on offset ```0x1F0``` points to the address of the moth's current target -- which can be either a hangar address or a moth address.
 The health and shield values on
 ```0x294```, ```0x298```, ```0x29C```, ```0x2A0```, ```0x2A4```, and ```0x2A8```
 all have maximum values of 4000.